Bradford for Street Photography – A Return To West Yorkshire’s Second City

 • Modern glass and steel around the square

-• A proper cultural spine running through the centre
+• A proper cultural spine through the city centre

 My Usual Route Through Bradford (And Why It Works)